Nutanix and Oracle licensing is quite simple; this is how it works

 Nutanix AHV enhances CentOS KVM with VMware-like capabilities, which can impact Oracle licensing due to features such as virtual motion.

-What should I consider when running VMware on Nutanix with Oracle?
+What considerations should I take into account when running VMware on Nutanix with Oracle?

-Ensure that all physical hosts capable of running Oracle software are licensed, even if Oracle VMs are not currently in use.
+Ensure that all physical hosts capable of running Oracle software are licensed, even if Oracle VMs are not currently used.

 How does Oracle conduct audits for compliance?